Floorp-Projects/Floorp/docs/nspr/reference/i_o_functions.rst

 reliable bytestream layer such as TCP.

 Each type of layer has a unique identity, which is allocated by the runtime.
-The layer implementor should associate the identity with all layers of that type.
+The layer implementer should associate the identity with all layers of that type.
 It is then possible to scan the chain of layers and find a layer that one recognizes and therefore predict that it will implement a desired protocol.